 Global Professional Development

-This enrichment conference provides pre- and in-service educators with rich experiences to be embedded in local Chilean schools and family homes, broadening their perspectives on the cultural, emotional, and developmental supports provided to second-language learners.
+This enrichment conference provides pre- and in-service educators with rich experiences to be embedded in local Chilean schools while living with authentic Chilean host families, broadening perspectives on the cultural, emotional, and developmental supports provided to second-language learners.

-During their three-week experience, participants work with students from PreK through 12th grade as well as direct collaboration with a Chilean counterpart teacher to gain significant experience with bi-/multilingual English leaners.
-Ultimately, conference participants gain 120 hours of embedded professional engagement that creates a truly life-changing experience that participants can apply in their own home contexts upon return to the U.S.
+During the conference experience, participants work with students from PreK through 12th grade as well as direct collaboration with a Chilean counterpart teacher to gain significant experience with bi-/multilingual English learners.
+Ultimately, conference participants gain 80 hours of embedded professional engagement that creates a truly life-changing experience that participants can apply in their own home contexts upon return to the U.S.

 Learn more about this global teaching conference and what you can expect from your three-week experience.

-Working with local PreK-12 bilingual, dual language immersion school participants will be paired with partner Chilean educators for the three weeks.
+Working with local PreK-12 bilingual, dual language immersion school participants will be paired with partner Chilean educators for the duration of the confernece.
 During the school day you have the opportunity to engage in a variety of educational, instructional, and professional interactions both with Chilean and US counterparts.
 The program is an excellent opportunity to develop through a culturally embedded professional development conference.

 Afternoons, evenings, and weekends are spent with your host families from the school where you have the opportunity to live Chilean culture from the inside out.
 During our time in Chile, participants are members of the host family.
 The goal is to speak as much English as possible with the host children who have been learning English in school and to incorporate yourself into the daily life of the family.
 The generosity of the host families allows us to keep the cost of this program as low as possible – as a result our obligation is to be incorporated with the families.
 We will do group interactions during the day and there will be opportunities for group bonding during the school day but afternoons and weekends are to be spent with the host families.